2001060901/AI-Workplace-Productivity-Assistant/README.md

 **Zwelihle Vezokuhle**
 University of Zululand
-Bachelor Commerce in Management Information Systems
+Bachelor of Commerce in Management Information Systems